FrankDocu/Lichess-Development-Onboarding/translation_context.md

 You are now connected to lichess.org.
 You can sign in or start a new game from the menu.=Notifies the player they are successfully connected to the site.
 This is only for mobile users, because the mobile app can also work offline.
 The sentence is only found in the lichess mobile app, and *must* be kept compact, as mobile sentences need to scale to small devices.

 You have been signed out=Notifies the player that they have successfully signed out of their account.
+The sentence is only found in the lichess mobile app, and *must* be kept compact, as mobile sentences need to scale to small devices.

 Play offline, over the board="Over the board" means playing locally, on the device, usually between two players sitting across from each other.
 Offline play is only available on the lichess mobile app and thus *must* be kept compact, as mobile sentences need to scale to small devices.

 Show PGN=Pressing this button displays the PGN record.
 PGN is short for "Portable Game Notation"; it is the way chess moves are recorded (1. e4 e5, and so on).
+Please translate "Show" as a verb.
 The sentence is only found in the lichess mobile app, and *must* be kept short, as mobile sentences need to scale to small devices.

 This player artificially increases their rating=Appears in a red box on player profiles that have been trying to cheat the rating system.
 An example is http://lichess.org/@/anunn.

-Login successful=Notifies the player they are successfully logged in with their lichess username.
+You are now signed in=Notifies the player they are successfully logged in with their lichess username.
 The sentence is only found in the lichess mobile app, and *must* be kept compact, as mobile sentences need to scale to small devices.